 COVID-19 Transportation and Transit Related Impacts

-BACTS is committed to providing up to date information regarding COVID-19 and any impacts on transportation or transit service in the greater Bangor region.
+BACTS staff will be working remotely and are committed to providing up to date information regarding COVID-19 and any impacts on transportation or transit service in the greater Bangor region.
 The following information is provided by our regional transportation partners, as well as the Maine Department of Transportation (MaineDOT).

 Effective 3.20.20 – Community Connector announced passengers will board from the rear door of the bus, unless using mobility devices.
 Fares will not be collected.
 Passengers will not occupy seats directly across from the driver and leave a seat between passengers whenever possible.